Become an Election Worker

 All positions are paid an additional $25 above the regular Day Flat Rate for each successfully completed required training session in which they attend.
 Additional training opportunities are available on a voluntary basis, but are usually not included in the paid training category.

 If you think you meet the above criteria and are interested in one of the various roles outlined, then please complete the Election Worker Interest Form.
 Once we receive the completed form we will reach out to you and outline the next steps in the recruitment process.
 We look forward to hearing from you!
-For more information, please contact our Poll Worker Coordinator, Brian Sweezea at firstname.lastname@example.org or 352-253-6123.
+For more information, please contact us at 352-253-1432 or via email at firstname.lastname@example.org.

 Interested in becoming an Election Worker?